First comes love, then comes marriage, then comes dividing our estate between our blended family of adult children.

 Your estate plan may look different than you anticipated when you have a blended family, but making sure everyone is taken care of doesn’t have to be a contentious process.
 Communicating honestly with your spouse and children about your intent can ease much of the strain.
 It’s completely understandable to want to make sure your children are well taken care of, no matter what the situation.

 And, of course, nothing replaces good old-fashioned planning ahead.
 An attorney experienced in estate planning and asset protection can make these discussions and decisions easier for you and your family.
-Contact Shann M. Chaudry, Esq. for a free consultation to learn more about your options.
+Contact Shann M. Chaudry, Esq. for an affordable consultation to learn more about your options.